henriqueaugusto9/henriqueaugusto9/README.md

-### Hello Stalker
+# Hello! ✌🏼

 I'm Henrique, 24 yeard old and working with iOS since 2018.
-Currently working to tech.fit Experience using GIT (BitBucket, Gitlab, Github) as source code management.
+Currently working to tech.fit 👨🏻‍💻

+Experience using GIT (BitBucket, Gitlab, Github) as source code management.
 Knowledge in web services integrations (RESTful).
 Always using agile methodologies to manage projects, mainly with SCRUM.

+### I started learning Javascript with React-Native and Node.js, both using redux, but i'm focused on swift 🙂

 ## Knowledges on iOS frameworks:
 - UIKit, Foundation, CoreData, CoreLocation, Alamofire, Moya, AVFoundation, OneSignal, HealthKit, Kingfisher, URLNavigator, NotificationCenter, FirebaseCore.

-# I started learning Javascript with React-Native and Node.js, both using redux, but i'm focused on swift :)

 <!--
 **henriqueaugusto9/henriqueaugusto9** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.